sankarvj/datasync/README.md

                 live setup    : mobile client ----> controller ----> api ----> network ----> web server
                 offline setup : mobile client ----> controller ----> adapter ----> api ----> network ----> web server

+#Problems

+    1)  Forign key reference in the server table should be modified with its corresponding local_id.
+        Also upon the server request, the local instance should bring back remote id for the api.

+    2)

 #Rule of thumb

     1) Server table should contain : id & updated column